-Even so, many people are afraid to confront their inherited religious beliefs, feel compelled to give them up, or believe they must walk away from all organized faith groups.
-These are not necessarily the best choices.
-Of course it is crucial to correct misinterpretations, but you need not abandon your faith heritage or to reject religion entirely.
+However, many people are afraid to confront their inherited religious beliefs, feel compelled to give them up, or believe they must walk away from all organized faith groups.
+These are not your only choices!
+Of course it is crucial to correct misinterpretations, but you need not abandon your faith heritage — or to reject religion entirely.
 Instead, your heritage and beliefs can be renewed, reframed, or you can be helped to choose a more adequate theological basis for your life.

-Linda Mercadante knows first-hand how it feels to live without a clear spiritual identity.
-Born into an immigrant, working class, mixed ethnic, non-religious household in the rough urban environment of Newark, NJ, she experienced prejudice, lack of acceptance, and the uncertainty that comes from not having a spiritual home.
+Dr. Mercadante knows first-hand how it feels to live without a clear spiritual identity.
+Born into an immigrant, working class, mixed ethnic, non-religious household in the rough urban environment of Newark, NJ, she experienced the uncertainty that comes from not having a spiritual home.
 She went through years of searching, travel, and exploration in her quest for a spiritual identity.
 In the process, she earned a Ph.D. in theology from Princeton, became ordained, and found a vocation in seminary teaching.
 She is dedicated to helping others find a spiritual identity that can allow their spirits to come home.

-You can read Dr. Mercadante’s story in her most recent book: Bloomfield Avenue: A Jewish-Catholic Jersey Girl’s Spiritual Journey [Rowman & LIttlefield, Cowly Imprint, 2006].
-Dr. Mercadante is a prolific author of more than 50 articles and five books, she lectures internationally, conducts seminars to a wide variety of audiences, and teaches on such topics as addiction recovery, gender and theology, faith and film, and spiritual memoir writing.
+- She is a prolific author of five books and more than 50 articles.
+She lectures internationally, conducts seminars for a wide variety of audiences, and teaches on a broad range of topics including: the spiritual but not religious movement, addiction recovery, gender and theology, faith and film, and spiritual memoir writing.

-This year Dr. Mercadante was named a Luce Scholar for her work examining the beliefs and practices of today’s “Spiritual but not Religious.”
-The coveted Henry Luce III Fellowship in Theology is awarded to only six scholars per year throughout the entire U.S. and Canada.
-Her project, entitled “Untethered Belief, Unfettered Practice: Thinking Theologically about ‘Spiritual but not Religious’“, be published sometime next year.
+- She was named a Luce Scholar for her work examining the beliefs and practices of today’s “Spiritual but not Religious.” (“Untethered Belief, Unfettered Practice: Thinking Theologically about ‘Spiritual but not Religious’)” The coveted Henry Luce III Fellowship in Theology is awarded to only six scholars per year throughout the entire U.S. and Canada.